 - Name, address, gender and date of birth of child;

-- Name and contact details for parent/s, educational setting (e.g. nursery, school), primary medical practitioner (e.g. GP practice), practitioners providing other services, a lead professional for the child.
+- Name and contact details for parent/s, educational setting (e.g. nursery, school), primary medical practitioner (e.g. GP practice), practitioners providing other services, a lead practitioner for the child.

 - Discuss the case with their manager and the agency's designated safeguarding children advisor to decide whether to: